 Tea naturally contains tannins.
 If the tea steeps for too long, more of the tannins are released causing what some find to be a bitter taste.

 A dash of sugar or sweetener of your choice can help reduce this bitterness.
 Alternatively, adding milk reduces the pH level of the tea which can also help.

-We apologize for any disappointment this may cause and we appreciate all past collectors.
+We appreciate all past collectors and apologize for any disappointment this may cause.

 Production Codes/Expiry Dates

 The majority of our teas do not contain expiry dates as tea does not expire and instead, can be enjoyed for a prolonged period of time.